adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 	  <div class="col pd50 pd20 fs3 fs2">Column 2</div>
 	</div>

 You can see this just isn't going to work.
 You now need some crazy class names such as `fs3large`.
-This is just the tip of iceberg when it comes to maintainance issues.
+This is just the tip of iceberg when it comes to maintenance issues.

 Alternatively, take the following semantic mark-up that doesn't attempt to reuse styles: